 Sydney to The Gong Bike Ride

-An eftpos team participated in the 2014 Sydney to the Gong Bike Ride to raise money for MS. This is a great event and, since 1980, hundreds of thousands of cyclists have hit the road to Wollongong and raised over $20 million dollars to support people with MS.
+An eftpos team participates in the Sydney to the Gong Bike Ride to raise money for MS. This is a great event and, since 1980, hundreds of thousands of cyclists have hit the road to Wollongong and raised over $20 million dollars to support people with MS.

 In 2013 eftpos donated $40,000 to Camp Quality to help support 10 families who had a newly-diagnosed child with cancer.
 The donation was made after an eftpos online poll showed very strong support for the charity and the great work they do with families impacted by cancer.

 Last year, eftpos donated many dozens of eftpos gift cards to Camp Quality that were left over from our eftpos Online trial.
 The cards will be used to cheer up kids and families all over the country.

 eftpos staff bake up a storm for Australia’s Biggest Morning Tea each year, raising money for Cancer Council Australia.